rm-hull/luma.lcd/README.rst

 * color/greyscale (where supported),
 * dithering to monochrome

-These cheap Nokia 5110 modules can be picked up on ebay with a breakout board for a few pounds.
+Both types of modules can be picked up on ebay with a breakout board for a few pounds.

 .. image:: https://raw.github.com/rm-hull/pcd8544/master/doc/images/pcd8544.png